zhibailin/MasteringEnglish/06-You-Won't-Get-Rich-Renting-Out-Your-Time.md

 But __the most basic is just that__ your inputs are very closely [[tie]]d to your outputs.
 In almost any __salaried job__, [[even]] __at one__ that’s paying a lot per hour like a lawyer, or a doctor, you’re still __putting in__ the hours, and every hour you get paid.
+So, __what that means is__
+when you’re sleeping, you’re not earning.
+When you’re retired, you’re not earning.
+When you’re on vacation, you’re not earning.
+And you can’t earn non-linearly.